ialbert/bio/docs/bio-search.md

 `bio search` provides command line interface to SRA and MyGene.
 Install `bio` with:

+    # Install the package
     pip install bio --upgrade

+    # Update the database
+    bio --download

 The full documentation for `bio` is maintained at <https://www.bioinfo.help/>.

 ## How does this tool work?

 `bio search` attempts to recognize the search words with bioinformatics signficance (like accession numbers) and attempts to look them up in the most appropriate database.
 If the search term does not match any known format, it searches the GenBank assemblies for regular expression matches.
 First install the downloadable database withL

-    bio --download

 Then start searching for information: